Fluffy Coin (FLUF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fluffy Coin Historical Price

-According to the latest data gathered on Fluffy Coin live price page, the current price of Fluffy Coin is 0.00007722USD.
-The circulating supply of Fluffy Coin(FLUF) is 600.00M FLUF , giving it a market capitalization of $46.33K.
+According to the latest data gathered on Fluffy Coin live price page, the current price of Fluffy Coin is 0USD.
+The circulating supply of Fluffy Coin(FLUF) is 600.00M FLUF , giving it a market capitalization of $45.80K.

 - 24-hour0.00%$ --$ --$ --